 Bathrooms – Bathroom appliances normally need more than one circuit because users may a variety of things running at the same time, such as the mirror lights, a curling iron or hairdryer, and the combo unit over the shower.
-The combination fan, light, and heater should have its own 20-amp circuit, and the outlet for the hair dryer should have its own 20-amp circuit.
+The combination fan, light, and heater should have its own 20-amp circuit, and the outlet for the hairdryer should have its own 20-amp circuit.
 All of them should contain GFCI’s (Ground Fault Circuit Interrupter) due to the nearness of water.
 All light fixtures near the shower/tub should be the covered type and be moisture resistant.

-Kitchen – Kitchens should have separate circuits for each major appliance, such as the microwave, refrigerator, garbage disposal, and dishwasher; and an electric range, cook top, or oven must be wired to a dedicated 240-volt circuit.
-You should also have at least two circuits with outlets above the counter top.
+Kitchen – Kitchens should have separate circuits for each major appliance, such as the microwave, refrigerator, garbage disposal, and dishwasher; and an electric range, cooktop, or oven must be wired to a dedicated 240-volt circuit.
+You should also have at least two circuits with outlets above the countertop.

 Living Room, Dining Room, and Bed Rooms – A wall switch should be available beside the entry door of each room so that you can turn on the light.
 It doesn’t matter whether it switches on a ceiling light, a wall light, or an outlet for a lamp.
-The ceiling fixture must be controlled by a wall switch and not a pull chain which could break.
-Wall receptacles should be placed with 12 feet of each other.
+The ceiling fixture must be controlled by a wall switch and not a pull chain that could break.
+Wall receptacles should be placed 12 feet from each other.
 There may also be a requirement for a separate 20-amp circuit to power a microwave, entertainment center, or window air conditioner.

 Stairways – Stairways must be fully lighted for safety.
 Three-way switches must be located at the top and bottom of the stairs for operation from either end.
 If the stairs contain a landing or a turn, additional lighting might be needed to illuminate that area.

 Hallways – Three-way switches are required at both two ends of the hallway just like the stairway.
-A ten foot or longer hallway should contain a general purpose wall outlet.
+A ten foot or longer hallway should contain a general-purpose wall outlet.

 Closets – Each closet should have a covered light fixture operated by a wall switch.
 Older exposed-bulb fixtures, such as the pull-chain type, can get hot and might come in contact with items stored in closets, thus causing a fire.